splineclaw/e621dl/README.md

 ### Config Keys, Values, and Descriptions

-#### Common Values

 Key                   | Acceptable Values | Description
 --------------------- |  -----------------| ----------------------------------------------------------------------------------
 last_run              |Date `YYYY-MM-DD` | The last day **e621dl** was run.
-You may edit this freely to download older posts. parallel_downloads | Integer 1 to 16      | The maximum number of simultaneous downloads allowed to be performed.
+You may edit this freely to download older posts.

 ## Normal Operation